ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Ester-C vs Liposomal: which is better?
+Ester-C vs Liposomal: which is right for you?

 High AbsorptionAbsorption Rating